-will get the fl files from the usg and pwba machines, execute a diff command and put the results in fl.diff in the local directory.
+will get the f1 files from the usg and pwba machines, execute a diff command and put the results in f1.diff in the local directory.

-Any special shell characters such as $\langle \rangle$; should be quoted either by quoting the entire command-string, or quoting the special characters as individual arguments.
+Any special shell characters such as <>; should be quoted either by quoting the entire command-string, or quoting the special characters as individual arguments.